 Download the History Cake app to explore this collection on location.
 Get automatic audio narration as you travel.

-The Van Norman dam was built in 19XX to create a reservoir higher than the san fernando valley floor.
+The Van Norman dam was built in 1913 to create a reservoir higher than the san fernando valley floor.
+It was the then endpoint for the owens valley aqueduct.

 Where water from the owens valley meets the sunshine of the san fernando valley north of the san fernando mission.